2022

 Competitive Landscape

-This visualization show the product space at the HS4 level colored from blue to yellow.
-This mean that the more blue a dot/product is, the more South Africa has comparative advantage over Mozambique.
-Similarly, the more yellow a dot/product is, the more Mozambique has comparative advantage over South Africa.
+This visualization shows the product space at the HS4 level with the flags of South Africa and Mozambique.
+This means that a dot/product with the flag of South Africa indicates it has a comparative advantage over Mozambique.
+Similarly, a dot/product with the flag of Mozambique indicates it has a comparative advantage over South Africa.

 Product Space of South Africa (Flag) and Mozambique (Flag) (2022)